Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Pixel RateThe GeForce GTX 965M will be quite a bit (about 372%) faster with regards to anti-aliasing than the Radeon HD 6670 (OEM) 1GB, and also able to handle higher resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce GTX 965M is much (more or less 372%) faster with regards to AA than the Radeon HD 6670 (OEM) 1GB, and also able to handle higher screen resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison